parv-bhargava/parv-bhargava/README.md

 - 🔭 Currently in Master's program in Data Science.
 - 🌱 Expanding my shell to learn more each day.
-- 👯 Looking forward to become a Machine Learning Developer integrating it with Quantum Computing.
+- 👯 Looking forward to become a Data Scientist and integrating it with Quantum Computing.
 - 🥅 A keen worker and loves perfection
 - ⚡ "We don't want to tell our dreams.
 We want to show them!".